Yousefkh97/petclinic-k8s/Readme.md

     3.2) petclinic-configmap.yml: In this file you can find the environment variables for mysql DB.

     3.3) petclinic-service.yml: The service that allows us to connect to the deployment.

+## How to run with Kubernetes?
+ Run the command "kubectl apply -f ./k8s/".

+ The command creates one configMap, one Deployment and one Service.

+ After the initialization ends, run the command "kubectl get svc" and copy the random port from the service.

+ Go to http://localhost:randomPort and you can see the petclinic app.